PauseAI/pauseai-website/src/posts/faq.md

 ## Is a Pause even possible?

-Yes!
-AGI is not inevitable: it requires a lot of resources and effort, and most people are in favor of a Pause.
+AGI is not inevitable.
+It requires hordes of engineers with million-dollar paychecks.
+It requires a fully functional and unrestricted supply chain of the most complex hardware.
+It requires all of us to allow these companies to gamble with our future.

 [Read more about the feasibility of a Pause](/feasibility).

 ## Who is paying you?